Is Heaven the Reward of the Saved?

 THE BOOK OF LIFE

-For the righteous, the Book of Life is the most important book that has ever been written, because their names are recorded within its pages.
-However, some feel that, because the saints' names are recorded in heaven, they will go to heaven after death.
-Therefore, it is important to know what the Bible really says about the Book of Life and how it pertains to the righteous.
+For the righteous, the Book of Life is the most important book ever written, because their names are recorded within its pages.
+However, some believe that because the saint's names are recorded in heaven, they will immediately go to heaven after death.
+Therefore, it is important to know what the Bible actually says about the Book of Life and how it pertains to the righteous.

 In beseeching God to spare the Israelites who had rebelled at Sinai, Moses says the following: